 - Minimizing the risk of making a loss by verifying that requirements and regulations are met by the whole supply chain;

 - Reduce project costs and take advantage of eruptive digital transformation (LCA, cost estimation, digital twins, historical analysis).

 How DTs help Specifiers?

-As part of the iterative specification process, different actors on the project need to provide different data describing the performance of different construction products or elements to be installed – at different project stages and at different levels of information (LOIs).
-Among the advantages that specifiers get are:
+It is indisputable that construction is a complex process.
+As part of the iterative specification process, multiple actors need to provide different data describing the performance of various construction products or elements to be installed.
+Moreover, this is done at different project stages and at different levels of information (LOIs).
+Therefore, among the advantages that specifiers get by working with well-structured, standardised information are:

 - Easily identify the product data needed in all phases of the information value chain;

 - Customise data templates according to the needed data deliveries per role, stage and levels of information (LOI);